 Middle & Upper School Language and Computer Lab

-The lab use is arranged primarily by teacher reservation.
-When lab is not reserved by a teacher, students that require access to a computer may use the lab if all the stations in the Main study room are full.
-Additionally, students may be assigned by the ARC Coordinator, Lisa Cook, to work in the Lab if there are no computers available in the Main Study Room.
+The lab use for T-2 and 200 is arranged primarily by teacher reservation.
+When the 200 and T-2 labs are not reserved by a teacher, students that require access to a computer may use the lab with the respective teacher’s permission.
+Additionally, students may use the computers located in the Writing Lab during their study halls or after school, provided there is available space.